A Complete Guide to Balkan Border Crossings

 Kosovo – Albania

-- Tip: Ensure you have valid insurance for Kosovo.
+- Tip: Ensure you have valid insurance for Kosovo if you are driving.

 - Resource: Albania Travel Guide